-Writing and weaving workshops, readings and other author events
+Writing or weaving workshops, readings and other events

 Writers SA Inc